 S&OP and IBP: two industry trends?

-As supply chain technology continues to evolve, so does sales and operations planning (S&OP).
-Originating in the 1970s as part of production planning, S&OP has continued to evolve.
-The expansion and integration of planning content into other processes such as product management, demand planning, demand sensing, internal/external capacity, finance, and corporate strategy has created a new dimension of planning: Integrated Business Planning, or IBP.
+Sales and operations planning (S&OP) has come a long way since its origins in the 1970s as a production planning tool.
+Today, as supply chain technology advances, S&OP is evolving into a more integrated approach.
+By expanding into areas like product management, demand planning, capacity management, finance, and corporate strategy, S&OP has transformed into what we now call Integrated Business Planning, or IBP.
 IBP provides a strategic view of the supply chain that integrates business planning and forecasting with corporate goals in a single model, extending the previous S&OP that was limited to individual silos.

 As with all planning tools, the results achieved with IBP are highly dependent on the quality of the data.
 The use of digital technologies and data analytics is critical to better predict demand and optimize production planning.
 Modern demand forecasting systems help companies respond more flexibly to market changes.
 Digital twins and AI-based tools are used to simulate complex supply chains and predict potential disruptions.
 GenAI models are helpful for the big picture, while specialized AI models and machine learning (ML) provide more accurate results than previous technologies.